 Fig. 3.
 A weapon stands guard at the South Side Cemetery in the Carrick neighborhood of Pittsburgh.
 Photograph by author, September 22, 2019.

 Fig. 4.
 A weapon on display in McKeesport.
-A cemetery is at left, a hospital behind it.
+A cemetery (not in image) is at left, a hospital behind it.
 Photograph by author, September 20, 2019.

 I simply don’t know how else to interpret this: If, for all practical purposes, we only recognize white military valor and then display artillery near Black areas, this has to be a message to Blacks from whites: Keep your place.
 Keep in line.
 Whites still have the guns.
 Whites are proud of using those guns.
 Whites are even proud of dying, using those guns.
 For me, the connection of gun nuttery to white supremacism is complete.

 And that connection is confirmed when, as on that day, I saw a police officer refuse to restrain his dog viciously barking at a Black man from a car a lane away in traffic.
 That officer didn’t even roll up the window.
 And it is confirmed again when, so far, every time I pick up at a district court, my passenger is a Black man in trouble for some number of traffic violations—in an area where I have so rarely seen any traffic enforcement at all.
 Certainly none of this helps to exonerate police from allegations of racism.

 While the connection between race and police shootings remains in dispute, it is indisputable that Blacks perceive they are being unjustly targeted and I have been sympathetic to that perception.
 Whatever the truth of that perception, police are armed; their actions and inactions are inherently and inevitably accompanied by an implicit threat of even lethal violence.
 Just as with the artillery pieces around redlined areas.
 Just as with the viciously barking police dog.